 Nandanvan to Vasuki Tal (16,010 ft) - 6 km

 Morning trek along with Chaturangi Glacier to reach Vasuki Tal, a beautiful base for Mt Satopanth and Mt Vasuki Parbat with a small lake.
 The trek is steady upward.

 Today's trek is of 6 hrs duration.
-View of Mount Sathopanth makes the whole experience wothwhile which is one of the only two 7000+ meter peaks in India
+View of Mount Sathopanth makes the whole experience worthwhile.
+It is one of the only two 7000+ meter peaks in India.

 Today's trek is of relatively short duration.
-The campsite is a moraine area filled with rocks and boulders, not an ideal campsite but is a must for acclamatization purpose
+The campsite is a moraine area filled with rocks and boulders, not an ideal campsite but is a must for acclimatization purpose.

 We will start our day early today.
 It's a short walk but since most of the trek will be in moraine area it's always good to have time in hand.
 On the way is Chatrungi Glacier which got its name because of 4 colors (pink, yellow, brown, green) as are visible at this place.
 This glacial flow from this glacier forms major tributary for Gangotri Glacier.
 Camping site for today is Kalindi Bhamak which is close to the snout of Kalindi Glacier.
 Kalindi Khal/Pass is just up ahead an opening between Avalanche and Kalindi Peak.